TPIsoftware-digirunner/digirunner/README.md

 sh -x init_script.sh
 ```

-### Deploy NFS, it will store digirunner configuration file
+### Deploy NFS, it will store digiRunner configuration file
 Please hold on a moment until the pod is ready, you can check the pod status by executing the command `kubectl get pod`
 ```
 kubectl apply -f ./yaml/nfs_server_pv_pvc.yaml